In our society, a large percentage of young women and men engage in disordered eating behaviour.

 Research has shown that the most effective eating disorder prevention programs:

-Utilise interactive approaches, as young people may learn more this way
+Utilise interactive approaches as young people learning may be enhanced through this style of engagement

 Develop social and relational practices that incorporate the person’s support network